Controlling your dog in public

 Or you can formally appeal against the imposition of any control condition to a magistrate’s court.
 You should take legal advice on the procedures to be followed when giving notice of such an appeal.

-If your dog worries livestock you are guilty of an offence punishable by a fine of up to £1,000.
+If the dog worries livestock you are guilty of an offence punishable by a fine of up to £1,000.
 Worrying livestock does not just mean attacking or killing cattle or sheep.
-If your dog chases livestock in such a way as could reasonably be expected to cause any form of suffering to the animals or a financial loss to their owner, it will be considered to have worried the livestock.
+If the dog chases livestock in such a way as could reasonably be expected to cause any form of suffering to the animals or a financial loss to their owner, it will be considered to have worried the livestock.

 Certain offences attract fixed penalties, as well as other sanctions, as an alternative to prosecution.
 A dog warden may offer you a fixed penalty for the offence, instead of going to court.
 You can choose not pay the fixed penalty and have the matter dealt with in court.